 The Albert Flegenheimer Scholarship was initiated by Michigan Sugar in 1974 in memory of Albert Flegenheimer, Chairman of the Board from 1963 to 1970.
 The scholarship consists of an award of $2,500 to the student’s account at the college of choice for a high school senior who has successfully completed a Youth Sugarbeet Project.

 The Next Generation Scholarship commenced in 2013 and is awarded to the runner-up of the Albert Flegenheimer Memorial Scholarship.
 The $1,000 scholarship shows our ongoing commitment to the future sugarbeet growers.
-Scholarship Requirements & Application

 Each year, Michigan Sugar Company offers young women, between the ages of 18 – 23, an opportunity to represent the company and industry by serving as the Michigan Sugar Queen and Court.
 A total of $4,000 in scholarships is awarded to three individuals each year at the Michigan Sugar Festival.

-The Michigan Sugar Company Employee Scholarship was established in 2014 to support and honor our 1,500+ employees and their families.
+The Michigan Sugar Company Employee Scholarship was established in 2014 to support and honor our employees and their families.
 The need to acquire additional skills after high school, be it vocational school or college, is extremely important.
 Through this scholarship, Michigan Sugar Company hopes to show its commitment to continuing education while encouraging family members of our employees to achieve post-high school education.
-One scholarship will be awarded to a son/daughter or grandson/granddaughter of employees from Michigan Sugar Company.
-The scholarships will be awarded annually and administered by the Saginaw Community Foundation, to apply go to http://www.saginawfoundation.org/site/michigan-sugar/ More Information
+Three $1,000 scholarships will be awarded each year to a son/daughter or grandson/granddaughter of employees from Michigan Sugar Company.
+The scholarships will be awarded annually and administered by the Saginaw Community Foundation.
+To apply, go to http://www.saginawfoundation.org/site/michigan-sugar/ More Information

 The Central District Scholarship is funded by donations from the members of the Central District Board of Michigan Sugar Company and the Central District Grower Members.
 Up to two $500 scholarships are awarded to two deserving high school seniors, or college freshmen, who have participated in the Michigan Sugar Youth Sugarbeet Program for a minimum of one year and completed a sugarbeet project.
 Applicants must live in the Central District of the Michigan Sugar Company growing area.
 A written essay must be submitted by December 31 of the prior year for which applicant is applying (see Requirements for details).

 The Brian Fox Memorial Agriculture Scholarship is administered by the Ontario Sugarbeet Growers’ Association (OSGA), for qualifying students from Lambton or Kent County (Ontario) entering an agricultural post-secondary field of study (other qualifications may be required).
 The scholarship award will be in the $2,000 range.
-Please contact the OSGA at PO Box 150 Stn Main, Wallaceburg, Ontario N8A 4L5, or email firstname.lastname@example.org for information on how to apply.
-Email
+Please contact the OSGA at P.O.
+Box 150 Stn Main, Wallaceburg, Ontario N8A 4L5, or email firstname.lastname@example.org for information on how to apply.